sekro/pyicoshift/README.md

 ## Usage

-Instance a new object of the class Icoshift, asign signals, choose intervals and target mode, call run() ; see test.py for some examples
+Instance a new object of the class Icoshift, asign signals, choose intervals and target mode, call run() ; see scripts in test folder for some examples